Bonus: Purchase order cost template.

 The system can quickly identify the approval hierarchy based on Spend, department, and purchase category parameters.

+The other benefit is the reduced approval time.
 If the purchasing system has a mobile app, then Managers can use that to approve requisitions.
 Since most executives are on-road or busy in meetings, this can be a handy feature to reduce the time for approvals.

 This step can be fully automated by leveraging a purchasing automation tool.
 Instead of buyers creating purchase orders manually in your system, the purchasing system can do this for you.